Hyndavi-14/Tourism-Flow-Analyzer/README.md

 Designed and implemented ETL (Extract, Transform, Load) pipelines to clean, process, and load datasets into the database.

-Deployed the final application on AWS, ensuring scalability, accessibility, and reliability.

 Provided real-time analytics on visitor volume, YoY growth, and event-based spikes.